DaryaSS/search-quality.automated/README.rst

 -----------
 Description
 -----------
 No matter how cool your search solution is, without a reliable way of testing it you will not be able to do any improvement and do not break something valuable.
-Searching visitors usually have more specific shopping intents, comparing to visitors who are simply browsing, so it is crucial to make sure search always works as expected.

 Even a tiny increase in search result quality might have a noticeable effect on conversion rate.
 Naturally, you can use exit-rate to judge if your search needs improvements and do required adjustments, but will you be able to make sure those changes are safe?
 What if improved relevancy for a specific category breaks search for several other categories?